Tags

 Not Mean, Not Evil

 The song itself, or at least the lyrics, are actually halfway decent.
-They’re not exactly what someone who just heard Good Rockin’ Tonight would be hoping for if the store clerk got them to cough up another three bits for the “NEW Harris side that just came in!!!”, and it’s certainly not what any astute record man would want to see him tackle to best emphasize his strongest attributes as a singer and showman, but it at least offers up a few refrains where he gets to impart some rudimentary advice on dealing with the fairer sex, which of course always was his stock-in-trade.
+They’re not exactly what someone who just heard his rising hit would be hoping for if the store clerk got them to cough up another three bits for the “NEW Harris side that just came in!!!”, but at least it offers up a few refrains where he gets to impart some rudimentary advice on dealing with the fairer sex, which of course always was his stock-in-trade.

-But due to his vitality he can at least momentarily con you into thinking this is a song worth hearing, but unfortunately the musicians don’t have the same ability.
+But due to his vitality he can at least momentarily con you into thinking Love Is Like Rain is a song worth hearing, but unfortunately the musicians are completely lacking in drive and urgency.
+Maybe when they cut it the song seemed fairly contemporary, but just a few months later it sounds archaic compared to what he just released.

 SPONTANEOUS LUNACY VERDICT: